primbayev/python-project-lvl1/README.md

 You will see standard welcome message, then the rule of the game **What is the result of the expression?**
+In each round will appear a random expression.
+Your task is calculate it and give correct result.

 [![asciicast](https://asciinema.org/a/kIASoqAk8QJjCzeuYzJOzv2xE.svg)](https://asciinema.org/a/kIASoqAk8QJjCzeuYzJOzv2xE)